-- 3. Configure the RAID 10 for the OS and VMs.
-Select the controller for the internal drives, which is the PERC 6/i, and press Enter. - 4.
-While highlighting Controller 0, press F2, and select Create New VD. - While highlighting the RAID level field, press Enter to open the drop-down list, and select RAID 10. - 6.
-Using the Tab key to navigate, move to the Physical Disks section, and use the space bar to select all six drives.
-Then tab to highlight OK, and press Enter. - 7.
-A message box appears telling you that initializing the RAID is highly recommended, but destructive.
-Press Enter to clear the message. - Press <Ctrl> to navigate back to the Virtual Disk Management screen.
-Highlight the Virtual Disk, and press F2.
+- 21.A message box appears telling you that initializing the RAID is highly recommended, but destructive.
+Make sure to select OK, and press Enter. - 22.Configure the RAID 10 disk group to hold SQL Server transaction log files.
+Highlight Controller 1 once again, and press F2.
+Select Create New VD, and press Enter. - 23.While highlighting the RAID level field, press Enter to open the drop-down list, and select RAID 10. - 24.Using the Tab key to navigate, move to the Physical Disks section.
+Use the space bar to select the next four drives (Drives 10, 11, 12, and 13).
+(Note that the drives you allocated earlier no longer appear in the available list.)
+Then tab to highlight OK, and press Enter. - 25.A message box appears telling you that initializing the RAID is highly recommended, but destructive.
+Click OK. - 26.To use the remaining disk as a hot spare on the PowerVault MD1000, follow these steps: - a.
+Press <Ctrl><N> to navigate to the Physical Disk page of the RAID setup.
+Press the down arrow key to select the last disk, which should have no Disk Group assigned. - b.
+Press F2, and then select Make Global HS.
+Press Enter.
+If you see a message box asking if you want the global hot spare to give priority to the enclosure in which it resides, click Yes.
+This disk is now a global hot spare for both Disk Groups on the external storage array. - 27.Press <Ctrl> to navigate back to the Virtual Disk Management screen.
+Highlight each Virtual Disk, and press F2.
 Select Initialization, and then select Fast Init.
-Accept Yes when the system prompts you with a warning.
-After you select Fast Init, a progress bar appears briefly, and then disappears. - 9.
-Exit the RAID utility, and reboot the server.
+Accept OK when the system prompts you with a warning.
+After you select Fast Init, a progress bar appears briefly, and then disappears. - 28.Exit the RAID utility, and reboot the server.

-Installing Windows Server 2008 Enterprise Edition
+Appendix C. Installing Windows Server 2008 Enterprise Edition as the host OS

 Install Microsoft Windows Server 2008 Enterprise Edition by following these steps.
 We provide approximate times for each group of steps in the first step of that group.

-To complete the installation of Windows Server 2008, allow at least 75 minutes.
+To complete the installation of Windows Server 2008, allow 34 minutes on the PowerEdge R900 or 50 minutes on the PowerEdge R905.

 - Insert the Microsoft Windows Server 2008 Enterprise Edition DVD into the DVD drive, and reboot the system. - 2.
 Once the boot process begins, press F2 to enter setup. - 3.
 In setup, scroll down to CPU Information, and press Enter. - 4.
 Enable Virtualization Technology, if necessary. - 5.
 After you have checked the BIOS settings, press Escape to continue the boot.
-(4 minutes) - 6.
-During the boot, a Windows is loading files message appears, followed by a Windows booting loading bar.
-(3 minutes) - At the Install Windows Server 2008 screen, accept the defaults of English language, English time and currency format, and US keyboard or input method by clicking Next. - 8.
+(4 minutes) - During the boot, a Windows is loading files message appears, followed by a Windows booting loading bar.
+(2 minutes) - At the Install Windows Server 2008 screen, accept the defaults of English language, English time and currency format, and US keyboard or input method by clicking Next. - 8.
 Click Install now.
 (1 minute) - 9.
-At the Type your product key for activation screen, enter your activation key, and click Next. - 10.At the Select the edition of Windows that you purchased screen, click Windows Server 2008 Enterprise Edition (Full Installation), check the I have selected the edition of Windows that I purchased box, and click Next. - 11.At the Please read the license terms screen, check the I accept the license terms checkbox, and click Next. - 12.At the Which type of installation do you want? screen, for Type of install, click Custom (Advanced). - 13.In the Where do you want to install Windows? screen, click Drive options (Advanced). - 14.
-Highlight the partition, and click Next to start the installation.
-(26 minutes, during which Windows restarts twice) - 15.When the system indicates that you must change the user's password before you log on the first time, click OK. - 16.Enter a strong password in both the New password and Confirm password fields, and click the arrow.
+At the Type your product key for activation screen, enter your activation key, and click Next. - 10.At the Select the edition of Windows that you purchased screen, click Windows Server 2008 Enterprise Edition (Full Installation), check the I have selected the edition of Windows that I purchased box, and click Next. - 11.At the Please read the license terms screen, check the I accept the license terms checkbox, and click Next. - 12.At the Which type of installation do you want? screen, for Type of install, click Custom (Advanced). - 13.In the Where do you want to install Windows? screen, click Drive options (Advanced).